Josefinekihlstrom/LauraDay/README.md

 9. To create the database you need to migrate the models by typing in the following commands in your terminal:
     - ``` python3 manage.py makemigrations ```
     - ``` python3 manage.py migrate ```
-10. To access the django admin panel and database you need to create a superuser account.
-By typing in the following command in your terminal you will be asked to add an email address, username and password.
+10. To access the Django admin panel and database you need to create a superuser account.
+By typing in the following command in your terminal you will be asked to add an email address, username, and password.
     - ``` python3 manage.py createsuperuser ```
 11. To run the project type in the following command in your terminal:
     - ``` python3 manage.py runserver ```
-12. When the site is running you can access the admin panel by adding ``` /admin ``` to the end of the url.
+12. When the site is running you can access the admin panel by adding ``` /admin ``` to the end of the URL.
 13. Make sure to sign up to the [Stripe](https://stripe.com/), [AWS S3 Bucket](https://aws.amazon.com/s3/) and
-[Gmail](https://gmail.com/) services that where also used for this project.
+[Gmail](https://gmail.com/) services where also used for this project.

 The information on how to clone a repository came from [GitHub](https://docs.github.com/en/github/creating-cloning-and-archiving-repositories/cloning-a-repository-from-github/cloning-a-repository).

 ## Deployment
 This project was deployed to [Heroku](https://heroku.com/).
 If you have cloned this project using the steps above and want to deploy it to Heroku, follow these steps:
-1. Log in or create an account to Heroku.
+1. Log-in or create an account with Heroku.
-2. When logged in, click on the 'New' button on the upper right corner of the page and then click on 'Create new app' in the drop down menu.
+2. When logged in, click on the 'New' button on the upper right corner of the page and then click on 'Create new app' in the drop-down menu.
 3. Give the app a name and choose the region closest to you.
 4. Then click on the 'Create App' button.
-5. Click on the 'Resources' tab and search for ```postgres``` in the 'Add-ons' section.
+5. Click on the 'Resources' tab and search for ```Postgres``` in the 'Add-ons' section.
 6. Click on the 'Heroku Postgres' add on that appear and choose the 'Hobby Dev - Free' alternative for the Plan name.
 After that click on the 'Provision' button.
 7. In your Heroku Settings tab for your app, set the following environment variables: